Saturday, June 21st, 2008...12:05 pm

 #37: Cancel The Dinner Party

 I didn’t start throwing dinner parties until I was nearly 40.
-Too much work, too difficult to coordinate all those dishes, plus who was going to take care of the kids while I shopped and cooked and cleaned and uncorked the wine and lit the candles and changed into a comfortable-yet-cleavage-baring dress and led the sparkling conversation?
+Too much work, too difficult to coordinate all those dishes, plus who was going to take care of the kids while I shopped and cooked and cleaned and uncorked the wine to serve wine in my Holmegaard glasses and lit the candles and changed into a comfortable-yet-cleavage-baring dress and led the sparkling conversation?

 And then, on our tenth wedding anniversary, I asked my husband what he’d change about me if he could, and he said he’d like it if I was able to give a nice dinner party.
 And so I learned.
 In fact, I got really good at it.
 Moving to the suburbs, living in a house with a real dining room, having more time on Saturday once our kids got older, we came to really enjoy dinner parties — giving as well as getting.